-Common Technical Arguments the IRS uses to Attack Easements
+IV.
+Most Common Technical Arguments Used By Irs To Attack Easements

 In order to preserve its manpower resources and to try to avoid the need to engage appraisers to value the property, which can be an expensive and time-consuming proposition, the IRS routinely seeks to attack syndicated conservation easements under the numerous statutory and technical rules that must be followed in order to be able to claim the deduction, including trying to find deficiencies in the underlying deeds granting the easements.
 Here are some of the most common technical arguments the IRS advances to attack such easements:A. Failure to be a Gift

 The existence of some form of quid pro in exchange for the easement, results in a lack of charitable intent and thus the gift requirement is not met;30B.
 Not a Restriction Granted in Perpetuity